Jinoyoko-Fusunshi/HyprSettings/README.md

 Since it formed into a kind of usable tool, the idea was set to make it public for everyone.

 > ⚠️ This tool will receive updates since not all features are fully implemented and only contains the basic features
 > for hyprland beginners.
-It may have some problems regarding the display settings
+It may have some problems regarding the monitor settings
 > and other areas.